Nick-Corey/ece-2162-p1/README.md

 2) Test Case 2 - needs adjusted in report
         do we wait until the entire store commit has finished before starting the next commit?
-        We were pipelined them in the report and that seemed okay but Its not like that now for some reason The LD/SD code commits on the last cycle instead of the first so this would need to retroactively be changed since the ROB will block next instruction
+        We had pipelined them in the report and that seemed okay but Its not like that now for some reason The LD/SD code commits on the last cycle instead of the first so this would need to retroactively be changed since the ROB will block next instruction
         Can make it like report if we commit on first cycle instead of last and clear ROB but idk - I think this is okay - design choice...